chrisnatali/osm_notes/GRIDMAPS_WORK.md

 - Database backups on regular schedule with recovery tested in test environment
 - Workflow for reconciling upstream openstreetmap with custom gridmaps software

+### Mobile Client Editor

+JOSM may be sufficient for desktop editors, but for those out in the field a more suitable mobile/offline editor is needed.

+I believe this should be based on the source for iD editor.

+#### Mobile Client Editor TODO:
+- Evaluate iD and determine effort to add mobile/offline capabilities

 ### Conflation (Import):

 Since existing sources will be a major contributor to GridMaps repositories, a methodology for matching and integration of these sources with existing repository data (i.e. Conflation) needs developing.
 There are some [existing tools](http://wiki.openstreetmap.org/wiki/Conflation) for this.